Ashard/tweet-reading-video-generator/README.md

 # tweet-reading-video-generator
-Python script that generates tweet reading videos when given the audio file
+Python script that generates tweet reading videos when given the tweet text as input.